GeminiLight/awesome-ai-llm4education/README.md

 **:sparkles: indicates the papers that are related to LLM.**

 > [!note]
-> 🎉 Our paper "[LLM-powered Multi-agent Framework for Goal-oriented Learning in Intelligent Tutoring System](https://arxiv.org/abs/2501.15749)" has been accepted by **WWW 2025 (Industry Track) as Oral Presentation**!
+>  Our paper "[SocialCoach: Personalized Social Skill Learning with RL-based Agentic Tutoring and Practice](https://arxiv.org/abs/2606.04155)" has been released**!
 >
+>  Our paper "[LLM-powered Multi-agent Framework for Goal-oriented Learning in Intelligent Tutoring System](https://arxiv.org/abs/2501.15749)" has been accepted by **WWW 2025 (Industry Track) as Oral Presentation**!
+>
-> 🎈 Welcome to check our [project page](https://tianfuwang.tech/gen-mentor/) and [demo code](https://github.com/GeminiLight/gen-mentor) to enjoy the goal-oriented learning experience!
+>  Welcome to check our [project page](https://tianfuwang.tech/gen-mentor/) and [demo code](https://github.com/GeminiLight/gen-mentor) to enjoy the goal-oriented learning experience!

 ## [Content](#content)